asifrc/coffee-blog/src/pages/2017-08-10-Multiple-Origins/index.md

 ---

 Is this post about me?
 The coffee I prefer?
 X-Men?
 All of the above?
-Who knows, but the initial intent is to trace the origins that seeded my recent acceleration in coffee interest.
+Who knows what this will end up becoming,, but the initial intent is to trace the origins that seeded my recent acceleration in coffee interest.

 This is a long one, so grab a coffee, and try to create as much imagery as you can in your mind about how I decided to start fighting crime.
 By